 Eligibility Criteria: ECSE services are for children ages three through five with disabilities or developmental delays.
-To receive services, the school district Multidisciplinary Evaluation Team must determine that the child meets the criteria for one of 12 categorical disabilities (autism, deaf-blind, emotional disability, hearing impairment, intellectual disability, language/speech impairment, multiple disabilities, other health impairment, orthopedic impairment, specific learning disability, traumatic brain injury, visually impaired) or have a developmental delay.
-A developmental delay is defined as 1.5 standard deviations below the mean of an assessment based on standard scores or a developmental age 25% below the child's chronological age on an assessment based on age equivalents.
+To receive services, the school district Multidisciplinary Evaluation Team must determine that the child meets the criteria for one of 13 eligibility categories: autism, deaf-blind, emotional disability, hearing impairment, intellectual disability, language/speech impairment, multiple disabilities, other health impairment, orthopedic impairment, specific learning disability, traumatic brain injury, visually impaired, or developmental delay.
+A developmental delay is defined as 1.5 standard deviations below the mean of an assessment based on standard scores or a developmental age 25% below the child's chronological age on an assessment based on age equivalents.^{iv}

-Percentage of Eligible Children Served: To estimate how many children may be eligible but are not being currently served in ECSE, it is helpful to consider the 2020 national average of 4.19% of children ages three-five served in Part B 619 programs.
+Percentage of Eligible Children Served: To estimate how many children may be eligible but are not served in ECSE, it is helpful to consider the 2020 national average of 4.19% of children ages three-five served in Part B 619 programs.
 As of fall 2020, Mississippi served 3.52% of the three-five-year-old population.
 If 4.19% of Mississippi's three-to-five-year-olds were served in ECSE, approximately 4,659 children would receive services.
 According to this estimate, approximately 84% of potentially eligible children were served as of fall 2020.
+Prior to the pandemic in fall 2019, Mississippi served 7.48% of the state's three-five-year-old population, greater than the national average of 5.94%.

-Educational Environments in which Children Received their Early Childhood Special Education Services Fall 2020x
+Educational Environments in which Children Received their Early Childhood Special Education Services Fall 2020^x

-(1,763) attend a regular early childhood program with typically developing peers and receive the majority of services in that location
+45.04% (1,763) attend a regular early childhood program with typically developing peers and receive the majority of services in that location